 - Field instructors hold a Bachelors or Masters Degree in Social Work from an accredited school of social work and have two years post degree social work experience. - A field instructor who does not meet the above criteria may be considered if (1) the field instructor is able to meet a specific student's learning goals, (2) no Bachelors or Masters level social work instructor with a CSWE-accredited social work degree and comparable level of skill in the same area of practice is available, and (3) the Field Education Director determines that the placement setting meets all other criteria for a field placement site.
-In such cases, the WSU Field Education Program will develop an individualized plan to reinforce the social work perspective throughout the placement.
-At a minimum, the plan will include additional consultation between the field instructor and the student's faculty field liaison and/or an off-site licensed BSW/MSW.
-The student's faculty field liaison will be responsible for coordination, documentation, and evaluation of the plan to ensure educational outcomes. - The WSU Social Work Program expects that field instructors adhere to the highest standards of professional ethics and values as detailed in the NASW Code of Ethics. - Field instructors demonstrate a commitment to further professional development as a field instructor, including: - Participation, when possible, in WSU field orientations, trainings, and events. - New Field Instructors are expected to complete (or provide evidence of having completed) a Seminar in Field Instruction (SIFI).
+In such cases, the WSU Field Education Program will develop an individualized plan to reinforce and infuse the social work perspective throughout the placement.
+At a minimum, the plan will include student participation in a bi-weekly supervision group provided by a licensed BSW or MSW social worker on the WSU Social Work Faculty/Staff.
+The faculty/staff providing the supervision group will be responsible for coordination, documentation, and evaluation of the plan to ensure educational outcomes. - The WSU Social Work Program expects that field instructors adhere to the highest standards of professional ethics and values as detailed in the NASW Code of Ethics. - Field instructors demonstrate a commitment to further professional development as a field instructor, including: - o Participation, when possible, in WSU field orientations, trainings, and events. - New Field Instructors are expected to complete (or provide evidence of having completed) a Seminar in Field Instruction (SIFI).
 Consideration will be given to individual circumstances and/or prior supervisor experience that may warrant either alternative methods of ensuring field instructor training and competence or waiving of the SIFI requirement. - Field instructors are expected to support the specific educational goals of the BSW Program at Westfield State University, including its commitment to competency-based education, evidence-based practice and social and economic justice and to plan and coordinate learning experiences that are consistent with the Social Work Program's requirements and the student's learning objectives.

-- Field instructors commit to providing continuity of supervision and evaluation throughout the practicum year, including - personally providing at least one hour of uninterrupted face-to-face supervision time weekly; As necessary and approved by the Field Education Program, video conferencing will also meet the requirement for face-to-face supervision; - assurance that a total of at least one additional hour of group and/or task-focused supervision is available to the student on a weekly basis; - communication and collaboration with the student's faculty field liaison regarding any concerns, needs, questions, etc.; - participation in a field site visit with the faculty field liaison and the student at least once each semester and other times as requested; - completion of evaluation forms, hours/activity logs, and other reports requested by the Social Work Program on a timely basis; - notification to the Field Education Director in advance of any staffing changes that may affect the student's supervisory relationships. - Field instructors ensure that students are oriented to the agency's facilities, services, populations served, policies, and procedures.
+- Field instructors commit to providing continuity of supervision and evaluation throughout the practicum year, including - o personally providing at least one hour of uninterrupted face-to-face supervision time weekly; As necessary and approved by the Field Education Program, video conferencing will also meet the requirement for face-to-face supervision; - assurance that a total of at least one additional hour of group and/or task-focused supervision is available to the student on a weekly basis; - o communication and collaboration with the student's faculty field liaison regarding any concerns, needs, questions, etc.; - o participation in a field site visit with the faculty field liaison and the student at least once each semester and other times as requested; - o completion of evaluation forms, hours/activity logs, and other reports requested by the Social Work Program on a timely basis; - o notification to the Field Education Director in advance of any staffing changes that may affect the student's supervisory relationships. - Field instructors ensure that students are oriented to the agency's facilities, services, populations served, policies, and procedures.
 Particular attention is given to ensure that students are provided with information about any possible dangers associated with field assignments and with guidelines for safety and risk management specific to the agency's client populations, methods of intervention (i.e., infection control procedures, approved methods for restraint, etc.), and practice settings (i.e., home visits, travel through high-risk areas, etc.) and make every effort to ensure students' safety over the course of the field placement.